 If his behavior towards you or anyone else is troubling to you, don’t make excuses for bad behavior.
-If you have concerns share how you feel.
+If you have concerns then speak up and share how you feel.
 Take note of behaviors that could be part of a bigger pattern that may concern you.

 Practice Being Present And Not Futurizing Your Relationship

-Your question tells us that you are already projecting into the future about this guy.
+Just because you’ve invested time getting to know him virtually doesn’t mean that there is a future for this relationship yet.
 Get present to what is happening right now, not what may happen in the future.
-Beware of dressing him up in groom’s clothing and instead focus on right now and continue to meet and date other people.
+Beware of dressing him up in groom's clothing and instead focus on the present situation and continue to meet and date other people.

 Stick To Your Plan

 What if everything goes perfectly and the two of you really hit it off?
 Does that mean that he should extend his stay so the two of you can take things even further?

 Resist the urge to change the plan because things are going well.
 If he really wants a relationship with you then there will be plenty of time for the two of you to take your relationship further.